 Figure 12 shows the spectra of latexes with a z-average of 70 nm, 195 nm and their mixture.
 It can be seen that the spectrum of the mixture is in between the two unimodal spectra but closer to the one with a z-average of 70 nm.
 The figure also shows the spectra with a z-average of 70 nm, 550 nm and their mixture.
 In this case too, the spectrum of the mixture is closer to the spectrum with the bigger particles but with slightly lower intensity.
-When the difference in size is big, the big particles effect becomes dominant on the Raman spectrum (as for the SRS).
+When the difference in size is big, the impact of the big particles becomes dominant on the Raman spectrum (as is the case for the SRS).

 Figure 12: Raman spectra for monomodal latexes of different sizes and their mixtures with solids content at 16 % wt